 A simple dusting of paprika and a bit of salt give pork chops a nice little kick of flavor with minimal effort.
 Dedicated locavores should also know that paprika pairs particularly well with the more intense flavor of pastured pork.

-- Rinse the pork chops and pat them thoroughly dry with paper towels.
+Pat the pork chops thoroughly dry with paper towels.

 In a small bowl combine the paprika, salt, and pepper.

 Sprinkle both sides of all the pork chops evenly with the spice mixture.
 Set aside the chops while you prepare the pan.

 Heat a large frying pan over medium-high heat.
 Once the surface of the pan is hot, add the oil and heat until the oil shimmers.
 Add the pork chops—they should make a bright sizzling sound immediately upon touching the pan; if they don't, take them out and let the pan and oil get a bit hotter.
 Reduce the heat to medium and cook the chops, undisturbed, until they're well browned and they release from the pan of their own accord, about 4 minutes.
 Turn and repeat on the other side.